n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 used in most Unicode and OpenType shaping documents.

 **Halant** and **Virama** are both standard terms for the below-base "vowel-killer" sign.
+Unicode documents use the term "virama" most frequently, while OpenType documents use the term "halant" most frequently.
 In the Bengali language, this sign is known as the _hasanta_.

 **Chandrabindu** (or simply **Bindu**) is the standard term for the diacritical mark indicating that the preceding vowel should be nasalized.
-In the Bengali language, this mark is known as _candrabindu_.
+In the Bengali language, this mark is known as the _candrabindu_.

 Where possible, using the standard terminology is preferred, as the use of a language-specific term necessitates choosing one language